 Thermal pane windows have different glass panes separated with a perfect vacuum.
 Since it is difficult to obtain a perfect vacuum between the glass panes, space is filled with insulating gases.
-This reduces the heat transmission between the 2 sides of the window.
+This reduces the heat transmission between the two sides of the window.
 During summers, the windows block heat entering into the house, and during winters, heat from inside is prevented from going outside.
 This helps in saving the energy used to cool and heat the house.

 What Is the Gas Used in Between Glass Panes?

 Argon, krypton, and xenon gases are used for insulation between the glass panes.
 Krypton and xenon are rarely used while argon is more commonly used due to their efficiency and affordability.

 What Is the Life of Thermal Pane Windows?

-Most thermal glass panes, with proper maintenance, can come up to 10 years.
+Most thermal glass panes, with proper maintenance, can last up to 10 years.
 The life of the thermal panes depends on the type of thermal pane and different manufacturers offer different warranty periods for the window panes.

 What is a Low-e Coating?

 A low emissive or Low-E coating is a coating of a metallic oxide layer that is applied to the inner side of the glass pane.
 This coating helps in reducing the transfer of heat from warmer, to colder atmospheres.
 The Low-E coating helps in reducing energy consumption to a great extent and thermal pane windows with Low-E coating have high energy efficiency.
 Normal triple-pane thermal windows are more efficient than the normal double-pane thermal windows while double pane windows with Low-E coating are more efficient than triple-pane windows without Low-E coating.

 What are the Problems Associated with Thermal Pane Windows?

 One of the most common problems associated with thermal pane windows is that over time, the space between the panes leaks, and that leads to the development of moisture between the panes.
-The moisture developed between the panes reduces energy efficiency and also make the glasses unclear.
+The moisture developed between the panes reduces energy efficiency and also makes the glasses unclear.